RequestNetwork/requestNetwork/packages/docs/docs/guides/4-request-payment/0-intro.md

 The payment of a request depends on its [payment network](../5-request-client/1-payment-networks.md#types-of-payment-network):

-- Address-based payment networks (available for BTC and ERC20) don't have any specific requirement: any payment sent to the specify address will be considered a payment of this request.
+- Address-based payment networks (available for BTC and ERC20) don't have any specific requirement: any payment sent to the specified address will be considered a payment of this request.
 Never re-use an address!
 - Input data payment networks (ETH only) simply requires you to specify the [Payment Reference](https://github.com/RequestNetwork/requestNetwork/blob/master/packages/advanced-logic/specs/payment-network-eth-input-data-0.2.0.md#description) in the data of the transaction.
 - Proxy payment networks (ETH and ERC20) require you to call a smart contract method that forwards the payment.